Vedarth1/Assignment/README.md

 - A data set is taken as a reference for implementation
 - Refer /config/config.py for data schema
 - api_key = demo-key or test-key
+- aslo refer the test queries only mentioned in readme.md for testing

 ## Deployment